DUNE/dune-justin/docs/justin-man-page.md

        -v, --verbose
-              Turn on verbose logging of the communication  with  justIn  ser- vice.
+              Turn on verbose logging of the communication  with  justIN  ser- vice.

        --url URL
-              Use    an    alternative    justIn    service,    rather    than https://justin.dune.hep.ac.uk/api/commands This option  is  only
+              Use    an    alternative    justIN    service,    rather    than https://justin.dune.hep.ac.uk/api/commands This option  is  only
               needed during development and testing.